unacast/deprecated-unacast.github.io/_posts/2016-01-04-seo-for-dummies.md

 “The next level” in these terms meant that we certainly could see that the site got more traffic and usage - especially in terms of how long time users spend on the page.
 Consider it a funnel - users enters the page, some leave (bounce) and some stay, or move to other sub-pages, creating a flow chart of a user journey.

-In order to boost these numbers, we realized that we had to look at SEO (Search Engine Optimization).
+In order to boost these numbers, we realized that we had to look at SEO.
 Proxbook had pretty low scores on all parameters (using Google Pagespeed / Google webmaster tools and similar).
 So, what is SEO, and what are the important parameters for getting your site high up the search engine indices?